 Your organization’s CISO is, as the name indicates, responsible for your information security.
 As data breaches and other security issues only continue to spiral in tandem with the world’s adoption of technology, this role is non-negotiable for businesses committed to protecting their data assets.

-This senior-level executive establishes and maintains their enterprise’s vision and strategy that ensures the protection of data and technologies.
-He or she is also responsible for directing the staff to identify, develop, implement and maintain set processes and controls that intend to reduce risks to the information technology environment.
+This senior-level executive establishes and maintains the enterprise’s vision and strategy that ensures the protection of data and technologies.
+He or she is also responsible for directing the staff to identify, develop, implement, and maintain set processes and controls that intend to reduce risks to the information technology environment.

 - It can be a time-consuming role.
 In the past, companies have either hired someone to fill this critical position as a “traditional CISO,” or they have asked a member of the executive team to take on these responsibilities, in addition to their own regular duties.
 However, because the time requirements to stay up to date on compliance regulations and oversee security efforts can be hefty, many organizations need more than part-time support.